-- Walk tall with your head up high and use a walking aid when neccessary - Have your annual eye check and give yourself time to adjust to new glasses - Make sure your outdoor steps are well lit and have sturdy handrails.
+- Walk tall with your head up high and use a walking aid when neccessary - Make sure your outdoor steps are well lit and have sturdy handrails.
 Check and repair uneven paths, decking and driveways.
 Keep pathways clear - Inside your home, make sure all areas are well lit especially stairs and steps.
-Remove rugs that can easily slide or secure them appropriately - Ensure walkways are free of obstructions - Fit bathrooms and kitchen with non-slip surfaces and use non-slip mats - Clean up spills straight away, taking care to use support when bending down and returning upright. - Install handrails by stairs or steps and in bathrooms and toilets - Install a night light or lamp that is easily reached if you need to get up frequently or keep a torch handy - Keep frequently used items within easy reach to avoid using a stepladder or chair - Be aware of pets moving around the house - Make sure you have all your medicines regularly reviewed and that you understand the effects of your medicines. i.e., pain killers - Have regular checkups with your GP to discuss concerns - Make sure you tell the Doctor all the medicines you are taking including vitamins and herbal medicines - Do 30 minutes of gentle exercise each day to improve posture and balance - Choose correct and safe footwear
+Remove rugs that can easily slide or secure them appropriately - Ensure walkways are free of obstructions - Clean up spills straight away, taking care to use support when bending down and returning upright. - Install handrails by stairs or steps and in bathrooms and toilets - Install a night light or lamp that is easily reached if you need to get up frequently or keep a torch handy - Keep frequently used items within easy reach to avoid using a stepladder or chair - Be aware of pets moving around the house - Make sure you have all your medicines regularly reviewed and that you understand the effects of your medicines. i.e., pain killers - Have regular checkups with your GP to discuss concerns - Make sure you tell the Doctor all the medicines you are taking including vitamins and herbal medicines - Do 30 minutes of gentle exercise each day to improve posture and balance - Choose correct and safe footwear